maxandersen/DRNU.bundle/README.md

 	Currently showing Live TV is shown in Live TV Menu Live Radio moved to music plugins
 	Added background art til Live TV and Live Radio

+18/06/2011
+	Solved problem with on-demand clips buffering, and clips looking bad
+	Bugfix.
+Some data did not supply braodcast channel and broadcast time, which prevented the plugin from playing the file